DFreds/dfreds-convenient-effects/README.md

 While not strictly required, the functionalities provided by these modules drastically improve the usage of the various effects included in this module.

-- [About Time](https://foundryvtt.com/packages/about-time) and [Times Up](https://foundryvtt.com/packages/times-up) by tposney - Handles spell effects expiring when their time is up or after a certain number of rounds or turns
+- [Times Up](https://foundryvtt.com/packages/times-up) by tposney - Handles spell effects expiring when their time is up or after a certain number of rounds or turns
 - [DAE](https://foundryvtt.com/packages/dae) by tposney - With midi-qol, handles various additional expiration effects such as after 1 attack or when an enemy is attacked
 - [Midi-QOL](https://foundryvtt.com/packages/midi-qol) by tposney - Handles a vast amount of automation relating to advantage and disadvantage
 - [Active Token Lighting](https://foundryvtt.com/packages/ATL) by Kandashi - Certain effects and spells can emit light, and this module allows active effects to do that